PauloHARocha/ImageClassifier-project/README.md

 ## About

-Project code for Udacity's Data Scientist Nanodegree program.
+Project for the program Nanodegree Data Scientist of Udacity.
-In this project, was develop code for an image classifier built with PyTorch, then convert it into a command line application.
+ In this project, the code was developed for an image classifier built with PyTorch, then the code was converted into a command line application.